ChaeOkay/P3_Research_JQuery_AJAX/readme.md

 ##Creating the Form

 - (in form.html.erb)
-- we bind the click event "Say it!" and include 'remote:true' again
+- include 'remote: true' in the parameters
-- use 'form_tag' in cases when we're not manipulating our models.
+- we use 'form_tag' in cases when we're not manipulating our models.
 If we were, we would use 'form_for' and pass in an instance variable.
+- create file `show.js.erb` and add the following code:
+-
 - call .bind() on our form with id #grandma_form.
 When ajax is successful, we'll replace our div '#show_response' with our response partial.
         - note that 'j'=== 'escape_javascript' : both methods let us escape JS
         - '/show' is our route that tells us which page will be shown